szTom/alaterm/INSTALL.md

 ### UPDATES TO ALATERM

 Once alaterm is installed and running, that is all you need to do.
-Programs such as _gimp_ and _libreoffice-still_ are installed via command line.
+Programs such as **gimp** and **libreoffice-still** are installed via command line.
+Caution: Installation of Java, or its runtime, may conflict with Android.

 It is always possible that something needs to be corrected, without re-installation.
 Or, a new capability may appear in Termux, and that will enable a new capability in alaterm.
 You can check for possible new information in the NEWS.md file, at the alaterm project page on GitHub.